JMM slams Centre over Jharkhand train accident, asks railways min to focus

-The ruling JMM on Tuesday criticised the central government for the train accident in Jharkhand and took a jibe at the Centre and the BJP stating that Chief Minister Hemant Soren and INDIA bloc were not involved.
+Hours after the Howrah-Mumbai Mail derailed in Jharkhand, the JMM on Tuesday said Railway Minister Ashwini Vaishnaw should "stop making reels" and focus on his job instead.

-In a social media post, JMM also urged the Centre to ask Railways Minister to stop making reels and pay attention to railways.
+The ruling party in Jharkhand also said the "entire responsibility" for the train accident "lies with the railway minister and the central government".

-"Hemant Soren Ji or INDIA Bloc has no hand in this.
-Do not give threats to get us trapped by ED/CBI," JMM said in the post on X.
+In a post on X, JMM said, "Hemant Soren Ji or INDIA Bloc has no hand in this.
+Do not give threats to get us trapped by ED/CBI."

 Tagging former chief minister and BJP state president Babulal Marandi, it said, "The entire responsibility for this (train accident) lies with your Railway Minister and the central government.
 Stop the Railway Minister from making reels and request him to focus on railways."